tjmahr/dissertation/docs/11-aim1-introduction.md

 related word.

 @Chow2017 performed a very similar study to the one I present in the next chapters.
-They used a Visual World Paradigm with English-learning 24- and 30-month-olds.
-Children saw a 2 x 2 grid of images which included a phonological (cohort) competitor and a semantic competitor, and they heard a prompt to view one of the images (*Look at the bee*).
+They used the Visual World Paradigm with English-learning 24- and 30-month-olds.
+Children saw a 2 × 2 grid of images which included a phonological (cohort) competitor and a semantic competitor, and they heard a prompt to view one of the images (e.g., *Look at the bee*).
 On *filler* trials, the target word and an unrelated image appear onscreen alongside the competitors.
-On *test* trials, the target word (*bee*) was not pictured onscreen, so the display had two unrelated images (*sandwich*, *dress*), a phonological competitor (*bus*), and a semantic competitor (*cat*).
-They found an early temporary advantage (a growth curve bump) in looks to the phonological competitor, followed by a late, more stable advantage for the semantic competitor.
+On *test* trials, the display had two unrelated images (*sandwich*, *dress*), a phonological competitor (*bus*), and a semantic competitor (*cat*) and children were prompted to look at an offscreen, unpictured target (*Look at the bee*).
+They found a temporary early advantage for the phonological competitor, so that the probability of looking to the phonological competitor was greater than the other competitors.
+This early advantage was followed by a late, more stable advantage for the semantic competitor.
 Moreover, they found that increased receptive vocabulary predicted more looks to the phonological competitor and fewer looks to the semantic competitor.
 (The looks to the semantic competitor were decreased because of the early advantage of the phonological competitor.)
-Their results support a kind of cascading activation in which phonological information comes online before semantic information:
+Their results support a kind of cascading activation in which phonological information comes online before semantic information.
-"Toddlers, like adults, extract phonological information from the spoken word faster than they extract semantic information."

 [^semantic-priming]: @Arias-Trejo2009 is commonly cited as evidence of